Child mortality: Variation

 Huge disparities in under-5 mortality rates exist.
 Globally, the risk of a child dying in the country with the highest under-5 mortality rate is about 60 times higher than in the country with the lowest under-5 mortality rate.
 Sub-Saharan Africa remains the region with the highest under-5 mortality rates in the world: All six countries with rates above 100 deaths per 1,000 live births are in sub-Saharan Africa, with Somalia having the highest under-5 mortality rates.

 Furthermore, approximately 80% of under-5 deaths occur in only two regions: sub-Saharan Africa and South Asia.
 6 countries account for half of the global under-5 deaths, namely, India, Nigeria, Pakistan, the Democratic Republic of the Congo, Ethiopia and China.
 India and Nigeria alone account for almost a third (32 per cent) of the global under-five deaths.
 Within low- and middle-income countries, there is also substantial variation in child mortality rates across administrative divisions.

 Likewise, there are disparities between wealthy and poor households in developing countries.
 According to a Save the Children paper, children from the poorest households in India are three times more likely to die before their fifth birthday than those from the richest households.
 A systematic study reports for all the low- and middle-income countries (not including China), the children among the poorest households are twice as likely to die before the age of 5 years old compare to those in the richest household.

 A large team of researchers published a major study on the global distribution of child mortality in Nature in October 2019.
 It was the first global study that mapped child death on the level of subnational district (17,554 units).
 The study was described as an important step to make action possible that further reduces child mortality.

 The child survival rate of nations varies with factors such as fertility rate and income distribution; the change in distribution shows a strong correlation between child survival and income distribution as well as fertility rate where increasing child survival allows the average income to increase as well as the average fertility rate to decrease.

-COVID-19 and child mortality
+COVID-19

 Child mortality unlike mortality throughout other ages actually dropped in 2020 when the COVID-19 pandemic hit the world.
 Children were among the lowest group of deaths in the world due to COVID-19.
 About 3.7 million deaths occurred and only 0.4% of them occurred in adolescents under 20 years of age making about 13,400 deaths in adolescents.
 Out of that small proportion, 42% occurred in children under the age of 9 years old.